raiden-network/spec/terminology.rst

    channel identifier
        Identifier assigned by :term:`Token Network` to a :term:`Payment Channel`.
 Must be unique inside the :term:`Token Network` contract.
 See the :ref:`implementation definition <channel-identifier>`.

+   canonical identifier
+       The globally unique identifier of a channel, consisting of the :term:`channel identifier`, the chain identifier and the :term:`Token Network` address.

    Unidirectional Payment Channel
        Payment Channel where the roles of :term:`Initiator` and :term:`Target` are determined in the channel creation and cannot be changed.